ApusDT/CNN-Data-Augmentation/README.md

-# Convolutional Neural Network CNN + Data Augmentation
+# Convolutional Neural Network CNN + Data Augmentation from Cinic10

 CNN with data augmentation from Cinic10